 — Did you know?
 Homeowners going solar today are paying almost 66% less than they used to pay for solar energy just a little over a decade ago!
 That’s a very significant reduction in the upfront cost of investment in solar, especially if you take into account the rate of inflation since 2008.

 - Short Payback Period: Modern PV solar panels are boasting ever higher efficiency ratings and last longer than they did a decade ago.
-Today, you can install high-efficiency solar panels that will pay for themselves in about 8 years, on average, thanks to the attractive unit economics of solar energy (especially with the federal solar investment tax credits), resulting in a relatively short payback period (break-even point).
+Today, you can install high-efficiency solar panels that will pay for themselves in about 8 to 10 years, on average, thanks to the attractive unit economics of solar energy (especially with the help of federal solar investment tax credits), resulting in a relatively short payback period (break-even point).

 — After your solar panels pay for themselves, they will continue generating home electricity from solar energy for decades to come, with only minimal (practically negligible) annual loss of efficiency.